-The purpose of this program is to foster innovations and advancements in juvenile justice and child protection related practice at the community level, as part of OJJDP's overall effort to support programs that enhance juvenile justice, child protection, and delinquency prevention.
+The purpose of the OJJDP FY 2007 Substance Abuse Prevention and Intervention Programs is to foster innovations and advancements in juvenile justice and child protection-related practice at the local, state, and tribal government levels.
+Specifically, OJJDP will fund substance abuse programs or strategies that focus on prevention and/or intervention.
 The agency is also interested in proposals that enlist diverse multidisciplinary agency and community involvement in solving problems and delivering services by using one of the following methodologies:

-• Innovative approaches that have yet to be tested through experimental research, but merit consideration because their relevance to public policy, practice, or theory may facilitate their practical application nationwide.
+Innovative approaches that have yet to be tested through experimental research, but merit consideration because their relevance to public policy, practice, or theory may facilitate their practical application nationwide.
 Such innovations may incorporate results from quasi-experimental studies, multivariate analyses, and practitioner experience.

-• Advancements in the applicant's present program practices intended to address a new or continuing juvenile justice or child protection problem and foster improvements in efficiency, practical application, flexibility, cost effectiveness, operational standards, partnership-building and service delivery.
+Advancements in the applicant's present program practices intended to address a new or continuing substance abuse or family strengthening issue and foster improvements in efficiency, practical application, flexibility, cost effectiveness, operational standards, partnership-building and service delivery.